Last Updated – 06/04/2018

 Blyde River Canyon

-The last weekend of our volunteering time we got to choose: another trip to the Kruger, or a trip to th Blyde River Canyon.
+The last weekend of our volunteering time we got to choose: another trip to the Kruger, or a trip to the Blyde River Canyon.
 I opted for the last one to see something new!
 And it was a great decision.
 Beautiful views, waterfalls, cute towns.
-Check a more detailed overview of the region in this blog about why you shouldn’t miss the Blyde River Canyon.
+Check a more detailed overview of the region in this blog about why you shouldn’t miss the Blyde River Canyon when you are backpacking in South Africa.

 After the three weeks at Thembalethu, I took off with one of the other girls.
 We took a minivan to the border with Swaziland, the beginning of our trip.
 Swaziland is beautiful.
 Locked into South-Africa, the small nation of Swaziland has many places to visit and has a lot to offer if it comes to wildlife and nature.
 And it has a a king with MANY wifes.

-Accommodation: Sondzela Backpackers.
-When I arrived, I was amazed.
+When we arrived, I was amazed.
 This might as well be the best located hostel ever.
 In the middle of a wildpark, with zebra’s and impala’s walking through the garden and a pool; what else can you wish for?
 This place is not close to the town centre, so diner is catered for.
 Impala stew with rice or sweet potatoes around the fire with the other backpackers or a sunset drive upon the mountain.
 Very much recommendable!

-We did a night drive and went for a hike in the park.
-I really want to go back to this place!
+These days, you have shuttles driving across the sanctuary and to the restaurant.
+We also joined for a night game drive and went for a hike in the park.
+I really want to go back to this place and I would recommend it to anyone! 😀 You can find all information about Sondzela Backpackers right here.

 Do you spot my ancient cellphone in the picture below? 😉